 - Period.
 Select this option and define the period when learners are able to self-enroll using the Start Date and End Date options.

-Catalog Enrollment Policy
+Course Enrollment Policy

 This section is visible only when the Course Self-Enrollment option is either set to Self-enrollments are available or to Self-enrollments are available during a specific time period, and offers the following options to manage the self-enrollment policy from catalogs: